Huge Crowds Said No To Trump And Hate; Now “Resist Trump Tuesday”

 … “When I woke, up it had gone ballistic,” Shook said.

 It was a Women’s March.
 A sea of pink hats across the country and world.
-People demanding equality on the job and in society, reproductive healthcare and basic human rights, not to mention personal safety — the humiliating and disgusting things Trump said about women made it clear that he is on in any way shape or form on any woman’s side.
+People demanding equality on the job and in society, reproductive healthcare and basic human rights, not to mention personal safety — the humiliating and disgusting things Trump said about women made it clear that he is not in any way shape or form on any woman’s side.

 People Rising Up